mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 of the timeout is seconds, a timeout specified in milliseconds will be rejected, even if the duration is longer than a second.

+### `max_sescmd_history`

+`max_sescmd_history` sets a limit on how many distinct session commands each session can execute before the session command history is disabled.
+The default is 50 session commands.

+If you have long-running sessions which change the session state often, increase the value of this parameter if server reconnections fail due to disabled session command history.

+When a limitation is set, it effectively creates a cap on the session's memory consumption.
+This might be useful if connection pooling is used and the sessions use large amounts of session commands.

+This parameter was moved into the MaxScale core in MaxScale 2.6.0.
+The parameter can be configured for all routers that support the session command history.
+Currently only `readwritesplit` and `schemarouter` support it.

+### `prune_sescmd_history`

+This option enables pruning of the session command history when it exceeds the value configured in `max_sescmd_history`.
+When this option is enabled, only a set number of statements are stored in the history.
+This limits the per-session memory use while still allowing safe reconnections.
+This parameter is enabled by default.

+This parameter is intended to be used with pooled connections that remain in use for a very long time.
+Most connection pool implementations do not reset the session state and instead re-initialize it with new values.
+This causes the session command history to grow at roughly a constant rate for the lifetime of the pooled connection.

+Each client-side session that uses a pooled connection only executes a finite amount of session commands.
+By retaining a shorter history that encompasses all session commands the individual clients execute, the session state of a pooled connection can be accurately recreated on another server.

+When the session command history pruning is enabled, there is a theoretical possibility that upon server reconnection the session states of the connections are inconsistent.
+This can only happen if the length of the stored history is shorter than the list of relevant statements that affect the session state.
+In practice the default value of 50 session commands is a fairly reasonable value and the risk of inconsistent session state is relatively low.

+In case the default history length is too short for safe pruning, set the value of `max_sescmd_history` to the total number of commands that affect the session state plus a safety margin of 10.
+The safety margin reserves some extra space for new commands that might be executed due to changes in the client side application.

+This parameter was moved into the MaxScale core in MaxScale 2.6.0.
+The parameter can be configured for all routers that support the session command history.
+Currently only `readwritesplit` and `schemarouter` support it.

+### `disable_sescmd_history`

+This option disables the session command history.
+This way no history is stored and if a slave server fails, the router will not try to replace the failed slave.
+Disabling session command history will allow long-lived connections without causing a constant growth in the memory consumption.

+This parameter should only be used when either the memory footprint must be as small as possible or when the pruning of the session command history is not acceptable.

+This parameter was moved into the MaxScale core in MaxScale 2.6.0.
+The parameter can be configured for all routers that support the session command history.
+Currently only `readwritesplit` and `schemarouter` support it.

 ## Server

 Server sections define the backend database servers MaxScale uses.
 A server is